ClusterM/nes2wii/README.md

 ## Known bugs/problems

-* Now working with new Wii U games like Mario Kart 8.
+* Not working with new Wii U games like Mario Kart 8.
 Some protection against unlicensed controllers?
+* Not working with new wiimotes (with MotionPlus).
+Seems like protection, again.

 ## Author/contacts